 Addisonian crisis, or adrenal crisis, is a potentially life-threatening condition that results from an acute insufficiency of adrenal hormones (glucocorticoid or mineralocorticoid) and requires immediate treatment.
 It is important to differentiate an Addisonian crisis from Addison Disease which has a more gradual course.
-Sometimes, an illness or acute stress can precipitate adrenal crisis in the setting of Addison's disease.
-Addison Disease is a condition in which the adrenal glands do not produce enough steroid hormones and occurs over several months.
+An illness or acute stress can precipitate adrenal crisis in the setting of Addison's disease.
+Addison's Disease is a condition in which the adrenal glands do not produce enough steroid hormones and occurs over several months.

 An Addisonian crisis results from an acute lack of glucocorticoids or mineralocorticoids.
 This condition most often occurs in a patient with known adrenal insufficiency, either primary or secondary.
 Primary adrenal insufficiency (Addison Disease) results in decreased cortisol as well as aldosterone.
 Some causes of primary adrenal insufficiency include autoimmune causes, adrenal hemorrhage, medications, infection, congenital adrenal hyperplasia.
 Secondary adrenal insufficiency is caused by decreased ACTH by the pituitary gland.
 Causes of secondary adrenal insufficiency include cessation of steroid therapy, pituitary disease, head trauma, postpartum pituitary necrosis, and infiltrative disorders of the pituitary or hypothalamus.
 An Addisonian crisis may develop when adrenal insufficiency goes untreated or the patient experiences stress such as from infection, surgery, trauma, myocardial infarction, dehydration, exposure to cold, burns, or overexertion.
 An Addisonian crisis can occur in patients with previously normal adrenal functions in situations that result in adrenal or pituitary injury or when suddenly stopping long-term steroid treatment without tapering.

 An Addisonian crisis frequently occurs in patients with known adrenal insufficiency.
 Studies in patients on chronic replacement therapy for adrenal insufficiency have revealed an incidence of 5 to 10 adrenal crises/100 patient years and suggested a mortality rate from an adrenal crisis of 0.5/100 patient-years.
 Of 444 patients in one study, 42% reported at least one crisis; the frequency of crises was calculated to be 6.3/100 patient years.
 Patients with primary adrenal insufficiency were slightly more likely than those with secondary adrenal insufficiency to have a crisis.
-The most frequent triggers were infectious causes.
-Studies of critically ill patients with septic shock (excluding patients with known adrenal insufficiency or patients on glucocorticoid therapy) have shown an incidence ranging from 19% to 54%.
-Secondary adrenal insufficiency has been demonstrated in 31% of patients admitted to a critical care unit.
+The most frequent triggers of adrenal crisis are infectious causes.
+Studies of critically ill patients with septic shock (excluding patients with known adrenal insufficiency or patients on glucocorticoid therapy) have shown an incidence of adrenal insufficiency of up to 57%.

 Adrenal corticosteroids aid the body's ability to retain sodium, excrete potassium and handle stress.
 Deficient levels cause increased renal sodium loss and potassium reabsorption, resulting in decreased intravascular volume, vascular tone, cardiac output and renal perfusion.
 This, in turn, lowers arterial blood pressure, which may lead to postural hypotension, compensatory tachycardia, and eventual vascular collapse.
 Reduced renal perfusion causes water retention, which dilutes the extracellular fluid and causes the cells to leak potassium.
 Circulatory collapse impairs urinary excretion of waste products, causing elevated levels of blood urea nitrogen and creatinine.

-Cortisol and aldosterone are glucocorticoid hormones synthesized from cholesterol by enzymes of the cytochrome P450 family in the zona fasciculate, the middle area of the adrenal cortex.
+As a response to an environmental stressor, the hypothalamus releases corticotropin-releasing hormone (CRH).
+CRH stimulates the anterior pituitary to release adrenocorticotropin hormone (ACTH), which travels through the bloodstream to the adrenal cortex and upregulates cortisol production.
+Cortisol is a glucocorticoid hormone synthesized from cholesterol by enzymes of the cytochrome P450 family in the zona fasciculate, the middle area of the adrenal cortex.
 Cortisol is the primary hormone involved in the human stress response and has multiple effects throughout the body.
 It helps regulate the supply of glucose in the body by triggering gluconeogenesis or stimulating glycogen synthesis in the liver.
 It affects pH by regulating sodium and potassium levels.
 It weakens the immune response by preventing T-cell proliferation and preventing T-cells from recognizing interleukin signals.
 Additionally, excess cortisol may cause atrophy of the hippocampus, leading to memory loss.
-As a response to an environmental stressor, the hypothalamus releases corticotropin-releasing hormone (CRH).
-CRH stimulates the anterior pituitary to release corticotropin, which travels through the bloodstream to the adrenal cortex where corticotropin then upregulates cortisol production.

 It is important to determine if the patient has a history of adrenal insufficiency.
 If the patient is on chronic steroids, it is important to know whether the patient has been compliant or not.
 Other useful elements of the history include any recent illnesses, surgeries, traumatic injuries or other stressors.